kleros/stake-curate/docs/technical.md

 - *Revive Adoptions*, in which items that are non-included, become included.
 - *MatchOrRaise Adoptions*, in which items that are either Disputed or whose owner is performing actions that signal neglect (retracting the item, or withdrawing their stake), are up to auction.
 New owners can obtain ownership over it by either matching or raising the stake that is collateralizing the item.

+*Adopting* an already *Collateralized* Item is **not** allowed, because it would allow griefers to take ownership over the item and then self-challenge.
+This would prevent honest submitters from having the guarantee of the grief being capped to a maximmum of `log(n) * log(n)` denial time, and prevent them from obtaining compensation for the damage caused.

 Reasons why having adoptions is preferrable:

 - If squatting is to be expected, for items that suffer the consequences (the item removed, and its `itemId` innaccessible), the history (editions, challenges, evidence...) of a single item could become dispersed across different `itemIds`.